leoj3n/consul-vault/README.md

 ## Run the demo!

-This repo provides a tool (`./setup.sh`) to launch and manage the Vault cluster.
+This repo provides a tool (`./provision.sh`) to launch and manage the Vault cluster.
 You'll need the following to get started:

 1. [Get a Joyent account](https://my.joyent.com/landing/signup/) and [add your SSH key](https://docs.joyent.com/public-cloud/getting-started).
 1. Install the [Docker Toolbox](https://docs.docker.com/installation/mac/) (including `docker` and `docker-compose`) on your laptop or other environment, as well as the [Joyent Triton CLI](https://www.joyent.com/blog/introducing-the-triton-command-line-tool).

 If you want to see how a completed stack looks, try the demo first.

-**`setup.sh demo`:** Runs a demonstration of the entire stack on Triton, creating a 3-node cluster with RPC over TLS.
+**`provision.sh demo`:** Runs a demonstration of the entire stack on Triton, creating a 3-node cluster with RPC over TLS.
 The demo includes initializing the Vault and unsealing it with PGP keys.
 You can either provide the demo with PGP keys and TLS certificates or allow the script to generate them for you.
 Parameters:

 	-p, --pgp-key        use this PGP key in lieu of creating a new one -k, --tls-key        use this TLS key file in lieu of creating a CA and cert